How Long Does It Take To Learn A New Job?

 This might include:

-If you can’t find a mentor, look for other resources to help you learn the new job.
-These might include training manuals, online courses, or books on the subject.
+If you can’t find a helper, there are other ways to learn about the new job, like training books, online classes, or books about the job itself.

-Your plan should also include milestones.
-That way, you and your manager can track your progress.
+In your plan, include “checkpoints” to see how you’re doing.
+This way, you and your boss can track your progress.

-Or, you’re starting a new job as a salesperson.
-Your milestone might be to make ten sales in the first month.
+Or, if you’re a new salesperson, your “checkpoint” might be making ten sales in your first month.

-These milestones will help ensure that you’re on track to meeting your goals.
+These “checkpoints” will help you stay on track to meeting your goals.

 8. Get Feedback And Adjust: